riesenia/cart/README.md

 echo $cart->getWeight('product');
 ```

+## Total rounding

+Rounding function can be set using *setTotalRounding* method.
+This affects only total sum of the cart.
+Rounding amount can be accessed using *getRoundingAmount* method.

 ## Bound cart items

 Item implementing *BoundCartItemInterface* can be added to cart.
 When the target item is removed from the cart, bound item is removed automatically too.
 If *updateCartQuantityAutomatically* method returns true, bound item also reflects quantity changes of target item.